 After Graduating from the University of Michigan with a double bachelor’s degree in History and Art History, I pursued a career in education.
-I received a Master’s in Teaching from Emory University, and went on to teach a wide variety of history courses to high school students over the next many years.
-Throughout my full time teaching career, I served as a Team Lead Teacher (at Wesley International Academy) and also as the Co-Director of Student Life (at The Weber School).
+I received a Master’s in Teaching from Emory University and went on to teach a wide variety of history courses to high school students over the next many years.
+Throughout my full-time teaching career, I served as a Team Lead Teacher (at Wesley International Academy) and also as the Co-Director of Student Life (at The Weber School).

-I currently live in Atlanta with amazing family (husband, two children, and dog), and spend my free time playing music (drums and guitar), seeing live music, cooking, camping, hiking, and playing soccer and Frisbee.
+I currently live in Atlanta with an amazing family (husband, two children, and dog), and spend my free time playing music (drums and guitar), seeing live music, cooking, camping, hiking, and playing soccer and Frisbee.

 Audra Kaplan, PsyD

-Director, Tikvah Support Program
+Director, Director Tikvah Support Program and Camper Care

 As director of the Ramah Darom Tikvah Support Program, I enjoy blending my love of camp and my passion for Judaism with my experience and knowledge as a clinical psychologist.
 I have been involved in day and residential camp programs, as a camper, counselor, educator and director my entire life.
 Prior to joining the Ramah Darom family, I was the camp director of Camp Firefly, a day and overnight camp program of the Jewish Child and Family Services of Chicago.
 My clinical career has enabled me to provide individual, family and group psychotherapy; psychological assessments; supervision and training of graduate students; workshops on clinical supervision; camp consultation; and consultation services to schools and early childhood programs.
 I have also consulted around issues of inclusion of children with developmental and social disorders.
 I received my bachelor’s degree from the University of Michigan and my doctorate of clinical psychology from The Illinois School of Professional Psychology in 1996.
 I have also worked with Jewish Child and Family Services since 1997.
 I have four awesome children (all third generation Ramahniks!) and a private practice in clinical psychology in Chicago.

-Meet the entire Ramah Darom full-time staff.
+Meet the entire Ramah Darom team!